browserengineering/book/book/embeds.md

 interacting with them.

 ::: {.further}
 Before iframes, there were the [`<frameset>` and `<frame>`][frameset] elements.
-These elements define a special layout of multiple web pages in a single browser window; if present, a `<frameset` replaces the `<body>` tag and splits the screen among the `<frame>`s specified.
-In the early days of the web, this was an alternate model to the CSS-based model I've presented in this book.
-The old model had confusing navigation and accessibility, and was strictly less flexible than use of `<iframe>`, so although all real browsers support them for legacy reasons, this feature is obsolete.
+A `<frameset>` replaces the `<body>` tag and splits browser window screen among multiple `<frame>`s; this was an early alternative layout algorithm to the one presented in this book.
+Sadly, frames had confusing navigation and accessibility, and lacked the flexibility of `<iframe>`s, so frames are rarely used these days.
 :::

 [frameset]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/frameset